 For his efforts, Peter Bergman has been nominated for 20 Daytime Emmy Awards and won three times (Outstanding Lead Actor in 1991, 1992, and 2002).
 These honors and various fan-voted awards through the years make Bergman the most decorated YR performer.

-Bergman’s other acting credits include the television films Fantasies, Pity the Poor Soldier, Money, Power, Murder, and Danielle Steel’s Palamino.
+His other acting credits include the television films Woman on the Ledge (with a host of other daytime fan-favorites), Fantasies, Pity the Poor Soldier, Money, Power, Murder, and Danielle Steel’s Palamino.
 He also made guest appearances on The Five Mrs. Buchanans, The Nanny, The King of Queens, and The Bold and the Beautiful (reprising the Jack Abbott part).

 Bergman and his wife, Mariellen, have been married since 1985 and together they have two children: Connor and Claire.